cozanostra7/cozanostra7/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning German language
+- 🌱 I’m currently improving and deepening my FastAPI skills
 - 👯 I’m looking to collaborate on Python projects

 # Languages and tools: